-The midfielder has gone to win two top-flight titles in his time with Ajax as well as being named the Eredivisie’s footballer of the year after the 2020-21 season.
+The midfielder has gone to win three top-flight titles in his time with Ajax as well as being named the Eredivisie’s footballer of the year after the 2020-21 season.
 He often plays further forward for the Dutch giants, but we’re fitting him into midfield here.

 RW: Gareth Bale

 The fact that Bale, who was at one time the world’s most expensive player, is arguably not even the biggest success story on this list truly speaks of how sensational Southampton’s recruitment and academy set-up has been over the last decade.

 The Welshman spent eight years in the set-up with his boyhood club and made 45 appearances for the first team, nearly all at left-back, before leaving for Tottenham in 2007 in a deal worth £10million.